List of modern great powers: Germany (1991–)

-Of the world's 500 largest stock-market-listed companies measured by revenue in 2024, the Fortune Global 500, 29 are headquartered in Germany.
+Of the world's 500 largest stock-market-listed companies measured by revenue in 2025, the Fortune Global 500, 30 are headquartered in Germany, the most of any European country.
 Well-known international brands include Mercedes-Benz, BMW, Volkswagen, Audi, Siemens, Allianz, Adidas, Porsche, Bosch and Deutsche Telekom.
 Berlin is a hub for startup companies and has become the leading location for venture capital funded firms in the European Union.
 Germany is recognised for its large portion of specialised small and medium enterprises, known as the Mittelstand model.
 These companies represent 48% global market leaders in their segments, labelled hidden champions.

 Research and development efforts form an integral part of the German economy.
 In 2018 Germany ranked fourth globally in terms of number of science and engineering research papers published.
 Germany was ranked 9th in the Global Innovation Index in 2019 and 2020.
 Research institutions in Germany include the Max Planck Society, the Helmholtz Association, and the Fraunhofer Society and the Leibniz Association.
 Germany is the largest contributor to the European Space Agency.
 While its diplomatic power is limited compared to that of Britain and France, Germany still leads the European Union with France, formulating various European sanctions, yet remained dependent on Russian gas for a time.
 Germany has foreign relations with almost every country.

 While recent years have seen German overtures towards Russia labeled a mistake, and the German economy has been struggling, having the lowest GDP growth among the G7 during recent years, Germany remains one of the largest and most advanced economies, with a strong, slowly recovering military, and is still considered a great power.

 Emerging great powers

 Some nations, while not fitting the criteria to be considered or recognized as a great power yet, are emerging, with a fast-growing economy, as major driving forces in the modern world.
-Examples of such powers include India, Turkey, or Brazil.
+Examples of such powers include India, Egypt, Turkey and Brazil.